ALPON X4 OS

 sixfab

-The default alpon / sixfab credentials are shared across all ALPON X4 devices.
-Change the password or create a new admin user before connecting the device to any untrusted network.
-Do not delete the alpon account itself, as it is used internally by Sixfab Connect and other system services.
+The default alpon / sixfab pair is shared across all devices.
+Change the password (or add a separate admin user, see Step 4) before connecting the device to any untrusted network.
+Do not delete the alpon account itself, as it is used by Sixfab Connect and other system services.

 Device hostname